Chapter 2

 "[20] I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me."

 In other words, by faith, Jesus Christ will live His life in and through the born again believer.
 He will do this through the Holy Spirit living within them.
 Thus, when the born again believer places their faith in Jesus Christ to do this, then the fruits of the Holy Spirit will become manifest from within them.
-Hence, they will have died to sin and are now living for righteousness.
+Hence, they will have died to sin and will now be living for righteousness.
 To see this let us read from,

 Galatians 5:22-25